HaschekSolutions/pictshare/rtfm/CONFIG.md

 ### Alternative Folder

 The ALT_FOLDER option will copy every uploaded file from PictShare to a local path of your choice.
-This can be used to keep two allow two instances of PictShare to serve the same data.
-Eg. you can mount a NFS on your server and configure the ALT_FOLDER variable to point to that folder.
+This can be used to allow two instances of PictShare to serve the same data.
+Eg. you can mount a NFS share on your server and configure the ALT_FOLDER variable to point to that folder.
 All images are then stored on the NFS as well as your PictShare server.

 |Option | value type | What it does|
 |---                      | ---     | ---|